flutter/website/src/docs/cookbook/navigation/passing-data.md

 ---
 title: Send data to a new screen
 prev:
-  title: "Return data from a screen"
+  title: Return data from a screen
   path: /docs/cookbook/navigation/returning-data
 next:
-  title: "Fetch data from the internet"
+  title: Fetch data from the internet
   path: /docs/cookbook/networking/fetch-data
 ---